krai777/Pore_radius/README.md

 ## Usage

 1. Ensure the folder structure matches the relative paths in the script, or edit the paths directly.
-A typical layout:
-   \```
-   project/
-   ├── 1u19_popc_wi.psf
-   ├── md.dcd
-   └── analysis/
-       └── hole_radius/
-           └── hole_radius_analysis.py   <- this script, run from here
-   \```
 2. Activate the Python environment with the required packages installed.
 3. Run the script:
    \```bash